TimingJL/raddit/README.md

 and refresh the web page to ensure everythings work.
 We hope the sign out account does’t show the summit lin.
 So to fix it, we need to create an association here between a user and links.
 In our user file `app/models/user.rb`, we are going to add ‘a user has many links’

 	has_many :links

 And under ‘app/models/link.rb’, we add ‘a link belongs to user’

 	belongs_to :user

-So if we jumped into the rails console
+So if we jumped into the `rails console`

 	@link = Link.first
 	@link.user

 it will return `nil`.
-If we did’t add `has_many :links` to `user.rb`, it will return error.
+If we did’t add `has_many :links` to `user.rb`, it will return `error`.
 So now, the association between the two models is working.
 The issue is that the links table in teh database dose’t have a column for users.
 We gonna need to add a migration, around the migration to add users to links.
 In the terminal:

 	rails g migration add_user_id_to_links user_id:integer:index
 	rake db:migrate

 That’s go back to rails console to confirm that it worked.

 Then, commit

 	git add .
 	git commit -am ‘Add association between Link and User’